dheerajreal/random-strings/README.md

 Generated strings are suitable for cryptographically secure usecase

 See `os.urandom`, `random.SystemRandom` and PEP 506 for more details on how it works.

+also, this package is named `random-strings`.
+There are other packages on pypi with similar names but they don't do the same thing.